 When writing a CV, the best practice is to write one, catch-all, general purpose CV that is fit for almost any job you would apply for.
 This will be your default template.
 From this, make separate sub-CVs that are built specifically for each job.
 Use the template to maintain everything that you originally liked, but add, remove and tweak information to sell better to a particular job.
 Are you seeking a locum vet position?
 Then highlight your joys of travelling, meeting new people and working in different places.
 Are you a vet nurse seeking their next fixed position?
 Reference all the great work you did in your last fixed practice.
 Do this for every job you seek to apply for and your rate of success will increase dramatically.

 Research your area

-When applying for jobs in the veterinarian and vet nurse industry, don’t just create applications and hope for the best when you send them.
+When applying for jobs in the veterinarian and vet nurse industry, don’t just create a veterinary application and hope for the best when you send them.
 When an industry is constantly evolving and adapting to the current climate, it pays to research what is changing in the industry.
-By finding out what employers are particularly searching for, you can tailor your CV to include all their ‘hot points’.
+By finding out what employers are particularly searching for, you can tailor your veterinary application CV to include all their ‘hot points’.
 For example, if you see a job seeking a vet nurse for small animals, you can highlight your work with them.
 Furthermore, you can observe which areas employers are struggling to find candidates for.
 Is there a lack of locum vet nurses in your area?
 Capitalise on it!